Dafna Michaelson Jenet

-Dafna Michaelson Jenet (born November 14, 1972) is a Democratic member of the Colorado House of Representatives.
-She represents House District 32 and prior to redistricting, District 30, which covered a portion of Adams County including parts of Commerce City, Aurora, Brighton, Henderson, Bennett, Keensburg, Strasburg, and Thornton.
-She was elected to her seat in 2016, unseating Republican incumbent JoAnn Windholz.
+Dafna Michaelson Jenet (born November 14, 1972) is an American politician serving as a Democratic member of the Colorado Senate representing District 21.
+She previously served in the Colorado House of Representatives representing House District 32 and, prior to redistricting, District 30, which covered a portion of Adams County including parts of Commerce City, Aurora, Brighton, Henderson, Bennett, Keensburg, Strasburg, and Thornton.
+She was elected to that seat in 2016, unseating Republican incumbent JoAnn Windholz.

 Michaelson Jenet and her husband Michael Jenet founded the nonprofit Journey Institute.
-She is the sister of Yehiel Mark Kalish, the only Rabbi to serve in the Illinois House of Representatives.
-She published her first book, It Takes a Little Crazy to Make a Difference in 2015.
+She is the sister of Yehiel Mark Kalish, the only rabbi to serve in the Illinois House of Representatives.

+She published her first book, It Takes a Little Crazy to Make a Difference, in 2015.
 The book, which describes her yearlong tour of all 50 states in 2009, won the 2015 International Book Award in the social change category.
 She published her second book, Peanut's Legacy, in 2017.
 In it, she describes the loss of her final pregnancy.

 Michaelson Jenet serves as Chair of House Public and Behavioral Healthcare and Human Services Committee.
-She also serves on the Legislative Audit Committee and on the House Education Committee and was chair of the Interim School Safety Committee in 2019.
+She also serves on the Legislative Audit Committee and on the House Education Committee,2 and was chair of the Interim School Safety Committee in 2019.
 In 2018, Michaelson Jenet was elected caucus chair by her peers in the General Assembly.

+In August 2023 she was selected by a vacancy committee to represent District 21 in the Colorado Senate, succeeding Dominick Moreno.